Harry Gordon Selfridge: London and the Selfridges department store

 In 1906, when Selfridge travelled to London on holiday with his wife, he noticed that although the city was a cultural and commercial leader, its stores could not rival Field's in Chicago or the great galleries of Parisian department stores.

 Recognizing a gap in the market, Selfridge, who had become bored with retirement, decided to invest £400,000 in a new department store of his own, locating it in what was then the unfashionable western end of London's Oxford Street but which was opposite an entrance to the Bond Street tube station.
 The new store opened to the public on 15 March 1909, setting new standards for the retailing business.

 Selfridge promoted the radical notion of shopping for pleasure rather than necessity.
 The store was extensively promoted through advertising.
 The shop floors were structured so that goods could be made more accessible to customers.
 There were elegant restaurants with modest prices, a library, reading and writing rooms, special reception rooms for French, German, American and "Colonial" customers, a First Aid Room, and a Silence Room, with soft lights, deep chairs, and double-glazing, all intended to keep customers in the store as long as possible.
 Staff members were taught to be on hand to assist customers, but not too aggressively, and to sell the merchandise.
 Oliver Lyttelton observed that, when one called on Selfridge, he would have nothing on his desk except one's letter, smoothed and ironed.

 Selfridge also managed to obtain from the GPO the privilege of having the number "1" as its own phone number, so anybody had to just ask the operator for Gerrard 1 to be connected to Selfridge's operators.
 In 1909, Selfridge proposed a subway link to Bond Street station; however, contemporaneous opposition quashed the idea.

 Selfridge's prospered during World War I and up to the mid-1930s.
 The Great Depression was already taking its toll on Selfridge's retail business and his lavish spending had run up a £150,000 debt to his store.
 He became a British subject in 1937.
 By 1940, he owed £250,000 in taxes and was in debt to the bank.
-The Selfridges board forced him out in 1941.
+In his 80s, the Selfridges board forced him out in 1941.
 In 1951, the original Oxford Street Selfridges was acquired by the Liverpool-based Lewis's chain of department stores, which was in turn taken over in 1965 by the Sears Group owned by Charles Clore.
 Expanded under the Sears group to include branches in Manchester and Birmingham, in 2003 the chain was acquired by Canada's Galen Weston for £598 million.